Tazri/rnext/README.md

-# React Hook
+# React Suspense and Error Boundaries

-Complete video, not complete react hook.
+Understanding suspense and error boundaries.